dmitrydwhite/spin_up/README.md

 here is a list of vs code extensions that have come in handy in the past:

+* Older Stuff, maybe evaluate it:
   * vscode-styled-components by julien poissonnier
-* vs live share by microsoft
   * jshint by dirk baeumer
   * import cost by wix
 * graphql for vscode by kumar harsh
 * gitlens -- git supercharged by eric amodio
   * git history by don jayamanne
   * git blame by wade anderson
-* eslint by dirk baeumer
+* eslint by dirk baeumer or by Microsoft
 * editorconfig for vscode by editorconfig
 * debugger for chrome by microsoft
 * css formatter by martin aeschlimann
 * arduino by microsoft

-see which one of these two is better for your needs:
+* YAML by Red Hat
+* vscode-icons by VSCode Icons Team
+* REST Client by Huachao Mao
+* Remote Development Pack by Microsoft
+* Python and Pylance by Microsoft
+* Prettier - Code Formatter by Prettier
+* Live Frame by jevakallio
-* python for vscode by thomas haakon townsend
+* Jupyter by Microsoft
+* JSON Schema Diagnostics by Peter Rosser
+* Color Highlight by sergii Naumov
-* pyton by microsoft
+* Auto Rename Tag by Jun Han

 ## machine setup